 The fast fashion industry producing these trendy cheap baby clothes are quite concerning.
 The fashion industry tries to inspire us to buy new fashionable clothes regularly.
 As the garments are low quality, they are not lasting for a more extended period, so we are back in the shop soon they repurchase the newest fashion items.

-To be honest, if you see the pricing, it does make you think, how in the world can the price be this low?
-Somebody surely has to pay the price for this and the workers making these garments most definitely do and living in very concerning lifestyles with low quality of life.
+If you see the pricing, it does make you think, how in the world can the price be this low?
+Somebody indeed has to pay the fee for this and the workers making these garments most definitely do and living in very concerning lifestyles with low quality of life.

-The fast fashion industry is a strain on the environment, but the issue is quite complicated and significant to resolve.
+The fast fashion industry is a strain on the environment, but it is quite complicated and significant to resolve.
 Awareness of the problem will hopefully create improvement over time, whatever this may be.

 Even recycling clothing in high volume would still be a strain and high ballasting for our environment.
 Keep must be consuming less to start with and look at what we need and potentially repair and upcycle more where we can.
 If we buy clothing items, being more considered to purchase higher quilty items with more extended longevity will be a more sustainable choice.

-Also, used baby clothes are a great sustainable choice, and especially organic baby clothes last for a long time and are often still in an excellent condition when purchased as a pre-loved item.
+Also, used baby clothes are a great sustainable choice, and mostly organic baby clothes last for a long time and are often still in an excellent condition when purchased as a pre-loved item.

 A significant step forwards would be swift in a mindset where fashion trends don’t manipulate people to get into the shops so regularly to buy more clothes, let try to consume less and focus on being more sustainable all together for a real win.
 I know it may sounds easier said than done, but we all can make perhaps a baby step in the right direction.